 - Give them personal time off.

-Ultimately, the best way to grow your business is to create a great experience for your customers!
+Last but not least, the best way to grow your business is to create a great experience for your customers!